joshcesana/joshcesana.github.io/_posts/2018-08-26-redux_explained.markdown

 Well, not quite.

-To keep with our example with keeping track of our tasks in a notebook, there's something between initiating an action and actually writing something on to the notebook... or Redux.
+To stay with our example with keeping track of our tasks in a notebook, there's something between initiating an action and actually writing something on to the notebook... or Redux.
 Let's go over our thinking process before actually writing a note, and see how that relates to Redux.

 Let's imagine we are doing laundry in a public laundry room.